RomanDivkovic/Booking-client/README.md

-# FamCal
+# FamCaly

-FamCal is a collaborative calendar app designed for families and households.
+FamCaly is a collaborative calendar app designed for families and households.
 Share events, assign tasks, and keep everyone in sync—on desktop and mobile, in real time.

 ## Features